vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 }
 ```

-Of course, it may not be such a good idea to show such information to everyone publicly.
+Of course, it may not be a good idea to show such information to everyone publicly.
 Fortunately, you can restrict access, so the details are available to users with specific roles only.
-Instead of `always`, you rather use `when-authorized` and then you can specify allowed roles.
+Instead of `always`, you rather use `when-authorized` and then you can specify the allowed roles.

 ```properties
 management.endpoint.health.show-details=when-authorized
 management.endpoint.health.roles=ADMIN
 ```

 # /info
 When we tried to call `/info` endpoint before, all we've got was just an empty response `{}`.
 Of course, we can do better.
 Let's examine various ways we can display more info.